7 Tourist Mistakes to Avoid in Tenerife (From a Local)

 Tenerife’s streets, especially in built-up towns and villages, can be narrow, winding, and sometimes downright stressful for anyone not used to them.
 Many tourists rent a big car or a small van that is too wide and quickly regret it; parking is tight, and even simple turns can feel like a challenge.

-Search “Big car in Tenerife” to see what we are talking about.
+Search on the internet “Big car in Tenerife” to see what we are talking about.

 If you want to avoid the stress, renting the right car is key.
-The platform we always use to find the best car rental is QEEQ, a reliable platform that lets you compare options, choose the right size, and grab the best deals.
+The platform we always use to find the best car rental is QEEQ, a reliable platform that lets you compare options and grab the best deals without hidden fees.
 A small to mid-sized car will make navigating Tenerife’s streets way easier, and leave more energy for exploring the island instead of worrying about scraping bumpers.

 If your Tenerife experience is limited to restaurants with photos on the menu and English-only boards, you’re missing the heart of the island’s food scene.
 Many tourists stick to the obvious spots along the coast, but the real flavours of Tenerife are found in guachinches, small, family-run eateries usually tucked away inland.